mteknight/xero-refactoring-challenge/README.md

+***Please check considerations at the end.***

 # refactor-this

 The attached project is a poorly written products API in C#.

 Please evaluate and refactor areas where you think can be improved.

 Consider all aspects of good software engineering and show us how you'll make it #beautiful and make it a production ready code.

 ## Getting started for applicants